 - Theo Chocolate Tour– I loved this tour as well!
 You have a whole new appreciation for that bite of chocolate after you see how it is made.

-- Gum Wall– This is probably one of the most disgusting things I have seen and I don’t know why you want to stick gum on there, but obviously you have to see it once.
+- Gum Wall– This is probably one of the most disgusting things I have seen.
+I don’t know why you want to stick gum on there, but obviously you have to see it once.

 - Olympic Sculpture Park

 One of the best things I got to experience was the 4th of July in Seattle.
-It was extremely crowded, but being that close to the fireworks was amazing.
-The best view is to be at Gas Works Park, but you will need to make sure to get there early.
+It was extremely crowded, but the fireworks were amazing.
+The best view is at Gas Works Park, but you will need to make sure to get there early.

 I ran across Flatstick Pub.
 It is an indoor mini-golf bar and it is one of the coolest places I have seen.